nickperkins/nickperkins.au/content/article/interactive-ai-copilot-training.md

 One of my current projects is a migration from Azure DevOps to GitHub Actions.
 I saw a challenge: how to effectively train DevOps teams on new tools in an engaging, practical way?
 Traditional docs and tutorials often miss the mark.
 So, I experimented: using GitHub Copilot's Agent Mode to build an interactive, AI-powered training platform.
 The result was a self-paced, conversational learning experience, guiding users through complex migration scenarios like having an AI tutor.

-## The Challenge: Making Technical Training Engaging
+## Making Technical Training Engaging with AI

 DevOps engineers need practical, interactive, adaptive, and contextual training.
 Traditional methods often fall short, unable to adapt to individual learning styles or keep pace with rapidly changing tech.

-## The Innovation: AI-Powered Interactive Learning

-I used GitHub Copilot's Agent Mode to create an intelligent tutor for personalised, interactive training.
+To address this, I used GitHub Copilot's Agent Mode to create an intelligent tutor for personalised, interactive learning.
 The platform has three key parts:

-### Topic-Based Folder Structure

-Numbered folders with `README.md`s provide a clear, lightweight learning path.
+1. Topic-Based Folder Structure - Numbered folders with `README.md`s provide a clear, lightweight learning path.
 Folders allow you to add additional resources and examples where relevant.

-### AI Instruction Files

-Each topic has an instruction file telling Copilot how to train, including pedagogical instructions, examples, exercises, assessments, and troubleshooting.
+2. AI Instruction Files - Each topic has an instruction file telling Copilot how to train, including pedagogical instructions, examples, exercises, assessments, and troubleshooting.

-### Global Copilot Configuration

-A master instruction file (`.github/copilot-instructions.md`) defines the AI tutor's overall behaviour: personality, learning methodology, audience understanding, and the "start the training" trigger.
+3. Global Copilot Configuration - A master instruction file (`.github/copilot-instructions.md`) defines the AI tutor's overall behaviour: personality, learning methodology, audience understanding, and the "start the training" trigger.

-### The Magic Trigger
+The "Magic Trigger" is the secret sauce.
 Typing "start the training" into the GitHub Copilot chat while in a topic's README makes Copilot identify the topic, load instructions, and begin an interactive, personalised session, adapting to user responses and providing real-time feedback.

 ## How It Works in Practice